Accessing SQL Server from Oracle with Database Gateway for ODBC (DG4ODBC)

 3. Test the data source with /usr/local/easysoft/unixODBC/bin/isql.

-To access SQL Server from Oracle®, we used our SQL Server ODBC driver to set up the prerequisite ODBC connection.
-These instructions show you how to install the SQL Server driver and create and test an ODBC data source.
+To access SQL Server from Oracle, we used our SQL Server ODBC driver to set up the prerequisite ODBC connection.
+These instructions show you how to install the SQL Server ODBC driver and create and test an ODBC data source.

 2. Install and license the SQL Server ODBC driver on the machine where DG4ODBC is installed.

-For installation instructions, see the SQL Server ODBC driver User’s Guide or Getting Started Guide.
-Refer to the documentation to see which environment variables you need to set (LD_LIBRARY_PATH, LIBPATH, LD_RUN_PATH or SHLIB_PATH depending on the platform and linker).
+For installation instructions, refer to the SQL Server ODBC driver User's Guide or Getting Started Guide.
+Refer to the documentation to find out which environment variables you need to set (LD_LIBRARY_PATH, LIBPATH, LD_RUN_PATH. or SHLIB_PATH depending on the platform and linker).

-3. Create a ODBC data source in /etc/odbc.ini that connects to the SQL Server database you want to access from Oracle®.
+3. Create an ODBC data source in /etc/odbc.ini that connects to the SQL Server database you want to access from Oracle.
 For example, this SQL Server ODBC data source connects to the default instance on mymachine, which serves the Northwind database:

 [MY_ODBC_DSN]